Carolyn Brinkworth

-Carolyn S. Brinkworth (born 1979) is a British-born LGBTQ community member and advocate of access and supportive workplace cultures in STEM educational institutions and in the field itself, based in the United States.
-She holds a PhD in astrophysics and a master's degree in education.
-As chief access, culture, and opportunity officer (CACOO) at the University Corporation for Atmospheric Research (UCAR) in Boulder, Colorado, Brinkworth has led initiatives to help increase access to the sciences, revamping hiring practices and changing the culture of the organization through training and professional development programs.
-Her master's thesis included recommendations on how to create inclusive environments for LGBTQ individuals studying STEM.
-She has also co-published research on the effectiveness of career development seminars in encouraging students from underrepresented communities to pursue STEM professions.
+Carolyn S. Brinkworth (born 1979) is a British-born LGBTQ community member and advocate of access to supportive workplace cultures in STEM educational institutions, based in the United States.
+She has a background in astrophysics and researches the effectiveness of career development seminars in encouraging students from underrepresented communities to pursue STEM professions.

-Brinkworth received the NASA Equal Employment Opportunity Medal in 2013 for her work with the Trevor Project – a nonprofit organization focused on crisis intervention and suicide prevention for LGBTQ youth.

 Early life and education

 Born in Coventry, United Kingdom, Brinkworth completed an undergraduate degree in physics and astrophysics at the University of Leicester.
 She then started her graduate studies at the University of Southampton, assisting research on "a new high-speed camera designed to measure evolution rates in binary stars".

-Brinkworth moved to the United States after securing a fellowship at the California Institute of Technology (Caltech) and the Jet Propulsion Laboratory working with the Spitzer Space Telescope.
-She completed her PhD at Southampton, and did postdoctoral research at Caltech.
+Brinkworth moved to the United States to attend the California Institute of Technology (Caltech) and the Jet Propulsion Laboratory working with the Spitzer Space Telescope.
+She completed her PhD in astrophysics at Southampton with postdoctoral research at Caltech.
 Her astronomy research focused primarily on studying the dusty debris rings orbiting around white dwarfs in order to give insight into the potential future of planetary systems similar to the Solar System.

-She later received a master's degree in education at Claremont Graduate School, focusing on "building safer spaces for LGBT+ people in STEM departments".
+She later received a master's degree in education at Claremont Graduate School, focusing on "building safer spaces for LGBT+ people in STEM departments."